 - Difficulty: Challenging

-After we explore Phuyupatamarca, we’ll go down from the Andes into the green cloud forest, where we’ll see the amazing terraces of Intipata.
-From there, you can look out over the Urubamba River and learn more about how the Incas farmed.
+After exploring Phuyupatamarca, the trail drops from the high Andes into the green cloud forest.
+Soon we reach the beautiful terraces of Intipata, where you can look out over the Urubamba Valley and learn how the Incas farmed these steep mountainsides.

-We’ll arrive at the Wiñaywayna campsite around 1:00 PM, just in time for lunch and a good rest.
-You can spend the afternoon however you like—watching llamas, taking a cool shower, or exploring the Inca ruins nearby with their terraces, shrines, and ancient homes.
+We arrive at Wiñay Wayna around 1:00 PM, just in time for lunch and a good rest.
+The afternoon is yours to enjoy—take a cool shower, relax at camp, or walk with your guide to explore the nearby Inca ruins, with terraces, shrines, and ancient homes built right into the hillside.

 - Campsite Altitude: 2,600 m / 8,530 ft